danielmiessler/fabric/README.md

 > [!NOTE]
 > We are adding functionality to the project so often that you should update often as well.
 That means: `git pull; pipx install . --force; fabric --update; source ~/.zshrc (or ~/.bashrc)` in the main directory!

-**March 13, 2024** — We just added `pipx` install support, which makes it way easier to install Fabric, support for Claude, local models via Ollama, and a number of new Patterns.
+**April 21, 2024** — We now have context in Fabric, so you can build on previous queries!
 Be sure to update and check `fabric -h` for the latest!

 ## Introduction videos